-Unfortunately, most companies don’t do them properly.
-Managers are busy, so they fall into the trap of either only focusing on recent events (this is called the recency bias), or they’ll use ranking systems that are unfair to most employees (especially top performers).
+Unfortunately, proper employee performance reviews often fall by the wayside.
+Managers get busy and they sometimes fall into the trap of either only focusing on recent events (this is called the recency bias), or they’ll use ranking systems that are unfair to most employees (especially top performers).

-That’s why so many companies have started to get rid of them.
-Deloitte, Accenture, Gap, GE, Microsoft, and many others have scrapped the annual review in favour of “frequent check-ins”.
+In the past, traditional performance reviews have been seen as tedious.
+That’s why so many companies have started to change their approaches.
+Deloitte, Accenture, Gap, GE, Microsoft, and many others have scrapped the annual employee performance review in favor of “frequent check-ins.”

 Performance reviews should be one small part of your entire performance management process.